NextronSystems/asgard-manual/usage/appendix.rst

 Optional: Check the State of the Gatekeeper Protection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can verify the state of the protection mechanism with this command:
+You can verify the state of the protection mechanism with ``spctl --status``

-``spctl --status``

-On a system with re-activated Gatekeeper output has to be:
+On a system with re-activated Gatekeeper, output has to be ``assessments enabled``.

-``assessments enabled``